Daily Weather Forecast For Cambridge - NewsBreak

 Daily Weather Forecast For Cambridge

-Scattered showers and thunderstorms then mostly sunny during the day; while mostly clear overnight
+Patchy smoke then isolated showers and thunderstorms during the day; while areas of smoke overnight

 Sunny during the day; while mostly clear overnight